Shooting-Supplies-Ltd/ss-gridsome/src/blog/air-arms-s510-ultimate-sporter.md

 date: "2020-01-23"
 author: Shooting Supplies
 excerpt: >-
-  The S510 Ultimate Sporter from Air Arms is packed with quality and great features.
+  The Air Arms S510 Ultimate Sporter PCP Air Rifle is packed with great features.
 thumbnail: >-
   https://res.cloudinary.com/shooting-supplies/image/upload/v1583521476/guns/Air-Arms-Ultimate-Sporter-177-Black-Air-Rifle-scaled_glg6d0.jpg
 category: Gun of the Week
 keywords: air arms, s510 ultimate sporter, pcp air rifle
 ---

-# **Air Arms S510 Ultimate Sporter**
+# **The Air Arms S510 Ultimate Sporter**

-The S510 Ultimate Sporter from Air Arms is packed with quality and great features.
-This PCP air rifle has a fresh look, new features, and is built to be one of the best hunting rifles available.
+The Air Arms S510 Ultimate Sporter is packed with great features and is a great example of Air Arms build quality.
+This PCP air rifle has a fresh look, new features, and has been designed to be one of the best hunting air rifles available.

 ****